Pipeline YAML Reference#

 and result_reason

-combinations make sense.
+combinations can coexist.
 For example, you

 cannot have passed